Quantifying the Internal Validity of Weighted Estimands: Details on Estimation and Inference

 We consider the following simple plug-in estimator:

 where $c_n$ is a tuning parameter that converges to 0 as $n\rightarrow \infty$.
-Note that this tuning parameter is absent when $w_0$ is known, for example when $W_0 = 1$ almost surely.
+Note that this tuning parameter can be removed when $w_0$ is known, for example when $W_0 = 1$ almost surely.
 This estimator does not assume knowledge of the support of $X$ given $W_0=1$, but it can also be implemented by taking the maximum over $\supp(X\mid W_0=1)$ when it is known.

-Let $\supp(X) = \{x_1,\ldots,x_K\}$, denote by $p_j = \P(X=x_j)$ the frequency of cell $j$, and let $\widehat{p}_j = \avg \1(X_i = x_j)$ denote its sample frequency.
-Let $\widehat{\theta} = (\widehat{\textbf{a}},\widehat{\textbf{w}}_0,\widehat{\textbf{p}})$ where $\widehat{\textbf{a}} = (\widehat{a}(x_1),\ldots,\widehat{a}(x_K))$, $\widehat{\textbf{w}}_0 = (\widehat{w}_0(x_1),\ldots,\widehat{w}_0(x_K))$, and $\widehat{\textbf{p}} = (\widehat{p}_1,\ldots,\widehat{p}_K)$.
-Let $\theta = (\textbf{a},\textbf{w}_0,\textbf{p})$ denote their population counterparts.
+Let $\supp(X) = \{x_1,\ldots,x_K\}$, denote by $p_j \coloneqq \P(X=x_j)$ the frequency of cell $j$, and let $\widehat{p}_j \coloneqq \avg \1(X_i = x_j)$ denote its sample frequency.
+Let $\widehat{\theta} \coloneqq (\widehat{\alpha},\widehat{w}_0,\widehat{p})$ where $\widehat{\alpha} \coloneqq (\widehat{\alpha}(x_1),\ldots,\widehat{\alpha}(x_K))$, $\widehat{w}_0 \coloneqq (\widehat{w}_0(x_1),\ldots,\widehat{w}_0(x_K))$, and $\widehat{p} \coloneqq (\widehat{p}_1,\ldots,\widehat{p}_K)$.
+Let $\theta \coloneqq (\alpha,w_0,p)$ denote their population counterparts.

 We make the following assumption on the behavior of the first-step estimators.